 - Natal Pluto trine Saturn?
 You’ve got a stealthy ally smoothing the edges.

-Saturn’s job is to upgrade your life, not destroy it.
-How that looks depends on your entire chart—not just one placement.
-So instead of fearing it, work with it.
+Saturn’s job is to upgrade your life, not tear it down.
+How that plays out depends on your whole chart, not just one placement.
+Instead of fearing it, learn to work with it.
+I got through mine just fine, and so did many of my clients.
+You will too, I promise.